Veterans’ Week and Remembrance Day

-VAC Canada Remembers.
-The website is dedicated to keeping alive the achievements and sacrifices made by those who served Canada in times of war, armed conflict and peace.
-It contains educational resources that may be ordered online or downloaded and a listing of some of the Veteran's Week activities that are occurring in Alberta.
+This website is dedicated to highlighting the achievements and sacrifices made by those who served Canada in times of war, armed conflict and peace.
+It contains educational resources that may be ordered online or downloaded.

-- The First World War.
-The web page offers Canadians the opportunity to learn about Canada’s role in the First World War.
+- The First World War (français): This webpage offers Canadians the opportunity to learn about Canada’s role in the First World War.

-- Native Soldiers, Foreign Battlefields.
-The web page contains information about the response of Aboriginal soldiers to the wars, and their sacrifices, achievements and outstanding accomplishments in World War 1, World War 2 and the Korean War.
+- Aboriginal-Canadian Veterans (français): This webpage contains information about the response of Aboriginal soldiers to the wars, their sacrifices, achievements and outstanding accomplishments in both World Wars and the Korean War.

-- Lieutenant Colonel John McRae.
-The web page contains biographical information on Lieutenant Colonel John McRae, the author of the poem, “On Flanders Fields.”
+- Lieutenant Colonel John McCrae (français): This webpage contains biographical information on Lieutenant Colonel John McCrae, author of the poem, “In Flanders Fields.”

-- Canadian Virtual War Memorial (CVWM).
-The web page contains a registry of information about the graves and memorials of more than 116,000 Canadians and Newfoundlanders who gave their lives for their country.
-Included on this site are the memorials of more than 100 soldiers who died in service to Canada since the Korean War, including peacekeeping and other operations.
-The site also contains digital images of photographs and personal memorabilia about individual Canadians.
+- Canadian Virtual War Memorial (CVWM) (français): This webpage contains a registry of information about the graves and memorials of Canadians and Newfoundlanders who gave their lives for their country.
+This site also contains photographs and personal memorabilia about individual Canadians.

-- Heroes Remember.
-The web page contains video interviews of Canadian Veterans of the First and Second World Wars, the Korean War and today’s Canadian military.
-Veterans give first person accounts of their service to Canada and give some very interesting anecdotes on their experiences.
+- Heroes Remember (français): This webpage contains video interviews with Canadian Veterans of the First and Second World Wars, the Korean War and today’s Canadian military.
+Veterans provide first-person accounts of their service to Canada and share anecdotes of their experiences.